axolhex/VisorPopWalltaker/README.md

 ### Windows

-Download and extract VisorPopWindows_1.0.0.zip from the [releases page](https://github.com/axolhex/VisorPopWalltaker/releases).
+Download and extract VisorPopWindows.v1.0.0.zip from the [releases page](https://github.com/axolhex/VisorPopWalltaker/releases).

-If you encounter the error "Failed to load Python DLL", you will also need to download and install the Microslop Visual C++ Redistributable:<br>
+If you encounter the error "Failed to load Python DLL", you will also need to download and install the Microsoft Visual C++ Redistributable:<br>
 <https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-180#latest-supported-redistributable-version>

 Currently, only 64-bit Windows systems are supported.